EffectOrientedProgramming/book/Chapters/02_Introduction.md

 Now if you want plumbing, electricity, venting, network cabling, etc., you just run it through the channel.
 New features can be added to rooms without rebuilding the house.

-This book introduces *effect systems*, which allow you to do the same thing for software as we have done for home-building:
+This book introduces *Effect Systems*, which allow you to do the same thing for software as we have done for home-building:
   Add features without rewriting the software.

 ## What's Stopping Us?